Automattic/mydb-client/README.md

   Loads a document from the given URL.
 If `fn` is supplied, it's passed to `ready`.

+### Document#reload([fn])

+  Reloads from the URL that was previously given to `Document#load`.
+Useful if a given endpoint can return different documents depending on the circumstances.
+Example: a `/me` route that returns the currently signed-in user.

 ### Document#ready(fn)

   Calls the supplied `fn` when the resource is loaded.
 If the resource